fortran-lang/webpage/README.md

 make dirhtml LANGUAGES=en
 ```

-#### After adding a new entry to package index , Run the github action fortran_packages before building the sphinx build.
+After adding a new entry to package index, run the github action *fortran\_packages* before building the sphinx build.

 ### Activating the pre-commit hooks for Black and Pylint: